ID25/ID25.github.io/_posts/2016-03-02-make-private-dialog-between-reseller-and-customer-part-2.md

 end
 {% endhighlight %}

-We ```define_method``` again for very similar methods.
+We use ```define_method``` again for very similar methods.
 Now, it looks as it should look.
 Feel free to customize it, e.g, add Mailer, when you send message.
-When seller sends message to customer, we can also send a notification to customer's email.
-Like a "You have a new message from John Doe..." etc. If something is unclear, read documentation on the [Denshobato  repo](https://github.com/ID25/rails_emoji_picker)
+When reseller sends message to customer, we can also send a notification to customer's email.
+Like a "You have a new message from John Doe..." etc. If something is unclear, read documentation on the [Denshobato  repo](https://github.com/ID25/denshobato)

 Thanks for reading.